Governance Audit

 Membership:

-Decision Rights: Operational decisions related to project execution, resource allocation (below 500,000 DKK), and risk management.
+Decision Rights: Operational decisions related to day-to-day project execution, budget management (below 500,000 DKK), and resource allocation.

 Meeting Cadence: Bi-weekly